-Public Schools 3 and 101 re-opened last Monday, as did all the public schools of New York.
-Although the opening of the new public school building of Kew Gardens will temporarily accommodate many boys and girls from Forest Hills. who live near the Turnpike, still the conditions in the Forest Hills schools are greatly congested.
-There will be many pupils on part time in Public School 3, and two classes will use the auditorium and one class will be on the platform.
-Public School 101 is very crowded, also. on the platform.
+Public Schools 3 and 101 re-opened last Monday, as all the public schools of New York.
+Although the opening of the new public school building of Kew Gardens witemporarily accommodate many boys and girls from Fore-Hills, who live near the Turnpike, still the conditions the Forest Hills schools are greatly congested.
+The will be many pupils on part time in Public School 3, a two classes will use the auditorium and one class will be on the platform.
 Public School 101 is very crowded, also.